-- "Fencer" shall mean those who are currently actively engaged in amateur competition in fencing on a local, national or international level or who have represented the United States in fencing in international competitions within the previous ten (10) years. - "Disinterested" shall mean a person who will not be personally affected by the outcome of a panel hearing and none of whose relatives, significant others, students, coaches, or club mates will be directly affected by the outcome of a panel hearing.
-If all persons complaining and responding to a complaint or protest agree, the "Disinterested" requirement may be waived. - "Executive Director" shall mean the Executive Director or Chief Executive Officer, as the case may be, of USA Fencing or his or her designee. - "Panel" shall mean a panel consisting of not less than three (3) Disinterested USA Fencing members (one or more of whom may, but need not be members of the Board of Directors).
-At least 20 percent of the membership of the Panel shall be USOPC Athletes as defined in this chapter, provided, however, no USOPC Athlete shall be contending for a team in the same event as the person subject to potential discipline.
-The Panel and its Chair shall be selected by the Executive Director, provided, however, that if the Executive Director is not Disinterested, they shall be selected by the President of USA Fencing or by the President's Disinterested designee. - "Panel Report" shall mean the written report prepared by the Panel consisting of its findings of fact and recommendation(s), which may include concurring or dissenting reports. - "USOPC" shall mean the United States Olympic and Paralympic Committee.
+• "Fencer" shall mean those who are currently actively engaged in amateur competition in fencing on a local, national or international level or who have represented the United States in fencing in international competitions within the previous ten (10) years.

+• "Disinterested" shall mean a person who will not be personally affected by the outcome of a panel hearing and none of whose relatives, significant others, students, coaches, or club mates will be directly affected by the outcome of a panel hearing.
+If all persons complaining and responding to a complaint or protest agree, the "Disinterested" requirement may be waived.

+• "Executive Director" shall mean the Executive Director or Chief Executive Officer, as the case may be, of USA Fencing or his or her designee.

+• "Panel" shall mean a panel consisting of not less than three (3) Disinterested USA Fencing members (one or more of whom may, but need not be members of the Board of Directors).
+In the case of a disciplinary panel formed for a SafeSport report, at least one member of the Panel will be a member of the USA Fencing Legal Resource Group.
+At least 33.3 percent of the membership of the Panel shall be USOPC Athletes as defined in this chapter, provided, however, no USOPC Athlete shall be contending for a team in the same event as the person subject to potential discipline.
+The USOPC athlete shall be selected by the Athlete Council.
+The Panel and its Chair shall be selected by the Executive Director, provided, however, that if the Executive director is not Disinterested, they shall be selected by the President of USA Fencing or the President's Disinterested designee.

+• "Panel Report" shall mean the written report prepared by the Panel consisting of its findings of fact and recommendation(s) including sanctions if applicable, which may include concurring or dissenting reports.

+• "USOPC" shall mean the United States Olympic and Paralympic Committee.

-"USOPC Athlete" shall mean a fencer who has competed in fencing at the Olympic Games, Paralympic Games, Pan American Games, Parapan American Games, or World Championships within the previous ten (10) years or has finished in the top half of the USA Fencing's Division 1 points list in the previous twenty four months.
+• "USOPC Athlete" shall mean a fencer who at the time of their selection has represented the US in the sport of fencing at the Olympic Games, Paralympic Games, Pan American Games, Parapan American Games, or World Championships or additional elite Protected Competition(s) (as defined by the Athlete Council and approved by the USOPC's NGB Athlete Representation Review working Group) within the previous ten (10) years.